CSAaditya/LoLWinPredictor/README.md

 **Test Statistic:** Difference in win rates (Blue win rate - Red win rate)

+**Why this test statistic?** The difference in win rates directly measures the quantity we care about - whether Blue side wins more often.
+It's intuitive, interpretable, and captures the essence of our research question.

 **Significance Level:** α = 0.05

+**Why α = 0.05?** This is the conventional threshold in statistical analysis, balancing the risk of false positives (claiming an advantage exists when it doesn't) against false negatives (missing a real advantage).
+For a competitive gaming context, this threshold is appropriate since the consequences of either error are not severe.

+**Why a permutation test?** We chose a permutation test over a parametric test (like a z-test for proportions) because:
+1. It makes no assumptions about the underlying distribution of win rates
+2. It directly simulates the null hypothesis by randomly shuffling side labels
+3. It's robust and intuitive - if side truly doesn't matter, shuffling labels shouldn't change the observed difference

 **Results:**
 - Blue side win rate: 51.5%